lakruzz/jekyll-plus/README.md

 # lakruzz/jekyll-plus

-The image is designed to behave like GitHub Pages, it utilizes the Ruby gem ["github-pages"](https://pages.github.com/versions/) which is maintained by GitHub.
+The image is designed to behave like GitHub Pages, it utilizes the latest version of the Ruby gem ["github-pages"](https://pages.github.com/versions/) which is maintained by GitHub.
 But it also includes some nice tools and utilities that aren't necessarily supported by GitHub pages, which runs in safe mode, with only a limited support for plugins.

-The source - including README and dockerfile is available at GitHub from [lakruzz/jekyll-plus](https://github.com/lakruzz/jekyll-plus)
+The source is available at GitHub from [lakruzz/jekyll-plus](https://github.com/lakruzz/jekyll-plus)

 ## Recommended use

 To build/serve a jekyll site change directory into the root of your jekyll site folder and then run `jekyll serve` as exemplified.

-**Mac**
+### Examples

+**Mac - using Docker-machine "default"**

 ```
 docker run -i -t --rm \